aws/amazon-network-policy-controller-k8s/README.md

 ## Amazon Network Policy Controller for Kubernetes

-Kubernetes controller for NetworkPolicy resources for the [Amazon VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s/).
+Controller for Kubernetes NetworkPolicy resources.

-This controller resolves the pod addresses for the configured network policies and publishes them via the CustomResourceDefinition `policyendpoints.networking.k8s.aws` for the VPC CNI node agent to consume.
+Network Policy Controller resolves the configured network policies and publishes the resolved endpoints via Custom CRD (`PolicyEndpoints`) resource.

-📝 EKS Customers do not need to install this controller.
-Review the instructions in the [EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/cni-network-policy.html).
-EKS installs and manages it automatically.
-This controller is for self managed clusters, such as [kops](https://kops.sigs.k8s.io) clusters.

 ## Getting Started

+When you create a new Amazon EKS cluster, the network policy controller is automatically installed on the EKS control plane.
+It actively monitors the creation of network policies within your cluster and reconciles policy endpoints.
+Subsequently, the controller instructs the node agent to create or update eBPF programs on the node by publishing pod information through the policy endpoints.
+Network policy controller configures policies for pods in parallel to pod provisioning, until then new pods will come up with default allow policy.
+All ingress and egress traffic is allowed to and from the new pods until they are reconciled against the existing policies.
+To effectively manage network policies on self-managed Kubernetes clusters, you need to deploy a network policy controller on a node.

+Stay tuned for additional instructions for installing Network Policy Controller on nodes.
 The controller image is published to AWS ECR.
-The directory `config/default` contains a default configuration for deploying the controller.

 The controller does not require any IAM policies.
 It does not make AWS API calls.